-Bargain
+Bargain Books

 As a tattoo artist, Batmunkh specializes in elegant script designs.
 Options include many font styles and languages, such as Xaelic variants, Doman, Hingan, and Eorzean Common.
 Batmunkh can mimic the appearance of brush strokes on skin, as well as imbue simple shapes or illustrations.
 More complicated figures and colourful drawings are beyond him.